jaclu/tmux-menus/README.md

 ## Recent Changes

 - Layouts – The currently active option is dimmed and cannot be selected.
+Also giving a hint about current setting.
 - New menu for `tmux 3.6` `Panes - Layouts - Scroll Bars`
 - Documentation improvements for better clarity and readability throughout README and docs/ files.